johnno1962/Diamond/README.md

 # Diamond - Swift scripting made easy

 I, [like](https://realm.io/news/swift-for-rubyists/) [many](https://realm.io/news/swift-scripting/)
-would love to see Swift as the premier scripting language for the Mac (and Linux?)
+would love to see Swift as the goto scripting language for the Mac (and Linux?)
 As it stands however, using [xcrun swift](http://nomothetis.svbtle.com/swift-for-scripting) has it's limitations:

 * The Xcode editor for swift scripts does not allow auto-completion
-* managing dependencies on frameworks is left to the user
+* Managing dependencies on frameworks is left to the user
-* In the even of a crash the line number is not reported
+* In the event of a crash the line number is not reported
 * It is not possible to run swift scripts in the debugger
-* Code can not be shared readily between swift scripts
+* Code cannot be shared readily between swift scripts
 * A script can not have a UI component using Cocoa
 * Foundation is not convenient when working with files
 * Swift Strings are uncompromising and don't support Regexps